-Ministers who have income from business activities (conducted other than in their capacity as an employee of the church) and report their income on Schedule C, may be entitled to a federal tax deduction of up to 20% of their qualified business income (QBI).
+Ministers who have income from business activities (conducted other than in their capacity as an employee of the church) and report their income on Schedule C, may be entitled to a federal tax deduction of up to 20 percent of their qualified business income (QBI).
 This deduction is also referred to as the IRC Section 199A deduction.
-Section 199A limits the deduction to the lesser of 1) 20% of the qualified business income (QBI) less one-half of the self-employment tax directly related to the qualified business income, the self-employed health insurance deduction and the self-employed qualified plan contribution deduction related to the qualified business, or 2) 20% of taxable income before the qualified business income deduction less net capital gains.
+Section 199A limits the deduction to the lesser of 1) 20 percent of the qualified business income (QBI) less one-half of the self-employment tax directly related to the qualified business income, the self-employed health insurance deduction and the self-employed qualified plan contribution deduction related to the qualified business, or 2) 20 percent of taxable income before the qualified business income deduction less net capital gains.

-Upon publication of this guide, it has been interpreted that the qualified business trade or business activities of ministers who report their federal income taxes as self-employed may be considered a "specified service trade or business".
+Upon publication of this guide, it has been interpreted that the qualified business trade or business activities of ministers who report their federal income taxes as self-employed may be considered a "specified service trade or business."
 Thus, there may be an exception to the deductibility of the QBI deduction.
-If a minister's taxable income (reported on Line 15 of the Form 1040), before this deduction exceeds \$170,050 (\$340,100 if married filing jointly) for 2022 then the deduction may be limited; if taxable income exceeds \$220,050 (\$440,100 married filing jointly) for 2022 then the deduction is unavailable.
-Attach either the Form 8995 or 8995-A and possibly Schedules A, B and C (Form 8995-A), as needed.
+If a minister's taxable income (reported on Line 15 of the Form 1040) before this deduction exceeds \$182,100 (\$364,200 if married filing jointly) for 2023, then the deduction may be limited; if taxable income exceeds \$232,100 (\$464,200 if married filing jointly) for 2023, then the deduction is unavailable.
+Attach either the Form 8995 or 8995-A and possibly Schedules A, B, and C (Form 8995-A), as needed.